 What Happens if a Bank Fails?

-If a bank were to fail, the FDIC would intervene in two ways:
+If a bank were to collapse, the FDIC would intervene in two ways:

-• The FDIC also takes responsibility for collecting the assets of the failed bank and settling its debts.
-As assets are sold, depositors who had more than the $250,000 limit in an insured account may receive payments on their claim.
+The FDIC also takes responsibility for collecting the assets of the failed bank and settling its debts.
+As assets are sold, depositors who had more than the $250,000 limit in an insured account may receive payments on their claim, though this can take several years.

 How to Recover Your Money if a Bank Fails